valerio-marra/CalPriorSNIa/montepython_prior/README.md

 cp -r absolute_M /path-to-your-montepython/montepython/likelihoods/

 ```
 The file `Pantheon_and_M.param` contains a naive example on how to use this prior along with the Pantheon likelihood.
 To update/change the prior on M just edit the file `absolute_M/absolute_M.data`.
-This current version uses `M_B = -19.2435 ± 0.0373 mag`, which corresponds to the latest H_0 determination by SH0ES (Riess et al. [arXiv:2012.08534](https://arxiv.org/abs/2012.08534)):
+The current version uses `M_B = -19.2435 ± 0.0373 mag`, which corresponds to the latest H_0 determination by SH0ES (Riess et al. [arXiv:2012.08534](https://arxiv.org/abs/2012.08534)):
 `H_0 = 73.2 ± 1.3 km/s/Mpc`.
 It should only be used with Pantheon supernovae.

 ### Credits